Titanic Preacher ~ John Harper Remembered

 It has been 100 years since Titanic, the greatest ship of its time, sank on its maiden voyage, killing more than 1,500 passengers.
-The “unsinkable ship” had done just that.
-One of the supreme stories of the Titanic involves a heroic pastor and his passion to save lives and souls.
+The “unsinkable ship” had been sunk.
+One of the supreme stories of the fateful event is of the Titanic preacher John Harper and his passion to save souls.

 When pastor John Harper and six year old daughter Nana boarded the Titanic it was for the privilege of preaching at one of the greatest churches in America, Moody Church in Chicago, named for its famous founder Dwight L. Moody.
 This church was to meet their next pastor, as Harper planned to accept their invitation.
 Harper had led two churches in Glasgow and London.